bph/gt-podcast-bb/readme.md

   - Podcast Logo
   - Episode Download Button

-  Note: They all appear with their names in the Block editor inserter, except for the Download button, it only appears once there is a "Buttons" block on canvas and it is added to the parent block.
+  > [!TIP]

-File `gt-podcast-bb-improvements.php` is a complete rewrite after askinc Claude to suggest improvement regarding performancs, WP coding standards, security and defensive programming.
+  > They all appear with their names in the Block editor inserter, except for the Download button, it only appears once there is a "Buttons" block on canvas and it is added to the parent block.